 “We’ll go into the weekend and see how we perform.
 We’ve got some spots open for some marketing partners, and we’ll see if we can make something happen.”

-Race fans can watch this weekend’s Rowdy Energy Twin 100s from Five Flags Speedway on Speed51.
-Click here to order your video ticket today.
+Race fans can watch this weekend’s Rowdy Energy Twin 100s from Five Flags Speedway on Speed51.com

 -Story by: Zach Evans, Speed51 Content Supervisor – Twitter: @ztevans

 -Photo credit: Speed51 Photo